 The snail itself is around 2.8-inches in height and 7.9-inches in length.
 An adult snail can weight over 1 oz (30 g).
 It has a conical shell that spans around twice the height than it is in total width.
 The coiling of the shell is found to be either clockwise or anti-clockwise.
 When looking at the spirals and the coloration of the shell depends greatly on the diet and the region it is found.

 When looking at the shell itself, the most common color is found in the standard brown shell.
 The discoloration of the shell heavily depends on the metal content found.
-The Giant African Land Snail has a shell with the highest metal content. when compared to almost any other snail found on the planet.
+This species has a shell with the highest metal content. when compared to almost any other snail found on the planet.

 Natural Habitat And Distribution

-Native to the East of Africa, the Giant African Land Snail found in countries like Kenya and Somalia.
+Native to the East of Africa, the GALS is found in countries like Kenya and Somalia.
 However, it has been found as far south as in parts of Mozambique.
 In later years, the distribution has been significantly altered due to the pet trade.
 At first, it was found in West African countries like Ivory Coast and Ghana.

-Since it thrives in hot and mild climates, the Giant African Land Snail can adapt to almost any country close to the equator.
-The trade of the snail has resulted in it being widespread, with China being one of the first countries it was found that is not on the African continent in 1931.
+Since it thrives in hot and mild climates, they can adapt to almost any country close to the equator.
+The trade of the snails has resulted in it being widespread, with China being one of the first countries it was found that is not on the African continent in 1931.
 Nowadays, it is found as far as the United States, with constant eradication taking place in states like Florida.

 The National Food Safety and Quality Service (SENASA) has dedicated itself to detecting and studying the species since 2010.